 The keyword file is a simple text file with a name of 8 characters and a .KWD extension.
-All keyword files must be stored in the /mnt/apps/data/kwd folder of the EVS server (/kwd folder when you connect to the EVS server using an FTP client).
+All keyword files must be stored in the $C: \LSMCE\DATA\KWD$ directory of the server.
 A sample keyword file (SAMPLE.KWD) is provided by EVS when Multicam is installed.